 - What are some unique things to do in Minnesota?

-- Best free activity – Minneapolis Institute of Art
+- Free activity – Minneapolis Institute of Art

-- Best activity for kids – Nickelodeon Universe in the Mall of America
+- Activity for kids – Nickelodeon Universe in the Mall of America

-- Best activity for adults – Brewery Tours of the Twin Cities
+- Activity for adults – Brewery Tours of the Twin Cities

-- Best food – Jucy Lucy/Juicy Lucy (it’s a whole thing)
+- What to eat – Jucy Lucy/Juicy Lucy (it’s a whole thing)

-- Best place to stay – The Saint Paul Hotel
+- Place to stay – The Saint Paul Hotel

 1. Hike around Tettegouche State Park